hackclub/hackclub/workshops/wikibot/README.md

+---
+name: WikiBot
+description: Build a WhatsApp bot with Twilio APIs, in 30 minutes 🕐
+author: "@jajoosam"
+group: experimental
+order: 16
+---

 # WikiBot 💬 🤖

-## Build a WhatsApp bot with Twilio APIs, in 30 minutes 🕐

 A few months ago, I'd started making chatbots on [Telegram](https://t.me)—I'd seen APIs for WhatsApp but they were unoffical and there was a chance for getting your number blocked 📱 ❌